-Well this was the perfect time to put those beads to good use and make a wood bead lamp inspired by all the beautiful chandeliers!
-Here is a tutorial:
+But, I was determined to put those beads to good use and make a wood bead lamp inspired by all the beautiful chandeliers!

 I found a lamp at the thrift store for $6.
 It was just the right size and shape that I needed:

 The farmhouse look is perfect to go with the wood beads so I simply gave it a whitewash finish using my go to chalk paint-Deco Art Americana Chalky Finish Paint in Everlasting

 I was so excited to start the beading that I neglected to take a before picture of the lamp shade.
 But it had ivory floral fabric that was discolored.

 I couldn’t tear the fabric off fast enough!
 I will admit that this lamp shade was a labor of love.
 It was very easy to make, but extremely time consuming.

 I would just string a couple of rows after work each night.
 I tied the wire to the top of the lamp base added 14 beads and tied it off on the bottom of the base.

 Once all the beads were added I hot glued the rope along the top and bottom to cover the frame.
 I am so thrilled with how it turned out!

 Some day I will have the chandelier, but for now I will enjoy my wood bead lampshade!